 Medical detoxification provides a safe environment for detox to happen.
 If necessary, patients in a medical detox center receive medication or other medical interventions to relieve any pain or discomfort they feel.
 While medication can’t help patients avoid all withdrawal symptoms or prevent them from occurring, it can make detox easier and safer to get through.

-Why Is Getting Admitted into a Medical Detox Program Better Than Detoxing Alone?
+Why Is Getting Admitted to a Medical Detox Program Better Than Detoxing Alone?

 Some patients may think that going through withdrawal pains is punishment for everything they’ve done while addicted.
-They may even believe that not being able to deal with the discomfort of detoxification is a sign of weakness.
+They may even believe that being unable to deal with the discomfort of detoxification is a sign of weakness.
 These are all untrue.
 Withdrawal symptoms cause real pain and can even be life-threatening.
-For safety reasons, it’s best to undergo detox while under medical supervision.
-It’s always a good idea to be surrounded by people who are concerned about your health and well-being and want to help you with recovery.
+For safety reasons, undergoing detox while under medical supervision is best.
+It’s always a good idea to be surrounded by people concerned about your health and well-being who want to help you recover.

 It’s essential to understand that detoxification doesn’t address the root cause of addiction.
 It also doesn’t teach patients how to maintain their sobriety.
 Detoxification is simply a starting point, not a cure, and certainly not the end of addiction treatment.
-Patients will need to get admitted into an addiction treatment program to learn how to change their addictive behaviors.
+Patients must be admitted into an addiction treatment program to learn how to change their addictive behaviors.

 What Can Patients Expect from Medical Detox Programs?

 Medical detox programs typically involve three components, which are the following: